Dr. Stephanie L. McNulty

 - Reviewed in Comparative Political Studies, Journal of Latin American Studies, and Perspectives on Politics.

-Select Articles
+Recent Articles

 2023.
 “Technocracy for the People?
 The Impact of Government Imposed Democratic Innovations on Governance and Citizen Well-being.” with Co-authored Jared Abbott and Katherine McKiernan (’15, F&M).
 Comparative Political Studies.